 Mike lives and works on the fringe of the mainstream.
 He has worked predominantly in the voluntary sector both in psychology, and in international development.
 He is interested in people, and cares about the effect of current political, social and economic trends on their well-being.

-Alyson is vicar of an urban priority-area parish in south east London and now lives in Oxford where she is an associate priest at St. Michael’s Summertown, an honorary chaplain at Ripon College Cuddesdon and a mentor with refugee Resource, Oxford.
-Her academic background is in Sociology and Social Anthropology and she was for ten years research fellow and lecturer in Health and Social Welfare at the Open University, developing courses in Death and Dying, Health Promotion and Mental Health.
+Alyson recently retired as vicar of a parish in south east London and now lives in Oxford where she is an associate priest at St. Michael’s Summertown, an honorary chaplain at Ripon College Cuddesdon and a mentor with refugee Resource, Oxford.
+Her academic background is in Sociology and Social Anthropology and she was for ten years research fellow and lecturer in Health and Social Welfare at the Open University.
 She has also worked in Nigeria and Papua New Guinea.
-Although her present post leaves little time for research, she has a strong interest in ethnic minority experience of health care.
+She has a strong interest in social justice and Community Organising.
 Being an ordained woman in a church which remains largely sexist keeps alive her passion for inclusivity.

 Rosemary has worked in the voluntary sector in the fields of adult literacy, hospice care, domestic violence, bereavement and latterly with asylum-seeking people and refugees as co-ordinator of a drop-in advice centre at Slough Refugee Support.
 She also has grant assessment experience through a spell working for the FC Scott Charitable Trust in Cumbria and Lancashire, and through current work for BBC Children in Need.
 She lives in Cambridge, and is a member of the Memorial Unitarian Church which belongs to a liberal Christian and Enlightenment tradition which welcomes the loving, critical and enquiring spirit.